All Episodes

 I don't want to deal with this.

-I don't want to deal with I want to make people think I'm dealing with this, but I don't want to deal with it because I keep my approval numbers up there at 65% for my legacy.
+I want to make people think I'm dealing with this, but I don't want to deal with it because I keep my approval numbers up there at 65% for my legacy.

-Okay, so we hit a get hit on 9-11.
+Okay, so we get hit on 9-11.

-We find out later that we had the guy in custody who knew exactly what was going to happen, just didn't know when couldn't do anything about it because he wouldn't tell us.
+We find out later that we had the guy in custody who knew exactly what was going to happen, just didn't know when.

-Now, how embarrassing is that.
+Now, how embarrassing is that?

 Well, I'm sorry.

-We gotta we gotta get rid of this stupid wall, and we're gonna do the Patriot Act.
+Now, after it happens, Bush goes in: okay, we've got to get rid of this stupid wall and we're going to do the Patriot Act.

 But for the past three years, they've been trying to destroy Bush for fixing the problem.

-The NSA intelligence program, foreign surveillance, they're trying to portray it as domestic spying.
+They're trying to portray it as domestic spying.

-These people literally, folks, cannot be trusted.
+These people, literally, folks, cannot be trusted.

-Uh, we're gonna find ourselves in all kinds of problems around the world, and a Republican's gonna go in there and have to fix it, and the Democrats are gonna try to destroy him for fixing it.
+We're going to find ourselves in all kinds of problems around the world, and a Republican is going to go in there and have to fix it.

-Uh, and the cycle just ends up being repeated until enough of the American people, and this is happening, are educated and informed and understand exactly what this cycle is.
+And the cycle just ends up being repeated until enough of the American people, and this is happening, are educated and informed and understand exactly what this cycle is.

 But I still think it can happen.

-I think we're in the process of making it happen.
+We're in the process of making it happen.

-Yes, I'm optimistic, I'm always optimistic.
+Yes, I'm optimistic.

 You would be too if you were me.